Juan Manuel Escobar: Political career

 Escobar was elected to the Texas House of Representatives in a special election to replace the late Irma Lerma Rangel in May 2003.
 He served in that capacity until January 2009.
 He served as Vice Chair of the Defense Affairs—State Federal Relations, Criminal Jurisprudence, House Administration, Border and Intergovernmental Affairs and Land and Resource Management.

 In 2008 he was defeated by fellow Democrat Tara Rios Ybarra 53.74% to his 46.25% in a higher than average turnout election.

 In 2010 he was elected as Kleberg County Judge, and served until December 2014.

-Personal life
+Personal life and death

-Escobar lives in Kingsville, Texas with his wife of 43 years, Maria del Rosario (Rosie).
-He is a lay minister and former administrator for St. Joseph's Catholic Church in Kingsville.
-He serves as a Major in the Civil Air Patrol.
+Escobar lived in Kingsville, Texas, with his wife, Maria del Rosario (Rosie).
+He was a lay minister and an administrator for St. Joseph's Catholic Church in Kingsville.
+Escobar served as a Major in the Civil Air Patrol.

-His children are Yvonne Yvette and Eduardo Eden, daughter in law Marleena and two grandsons Branden Luke and Jacob Dylan.
+His children were Yvonne Yvette and Eduardo Eden.
+He also had two grandsons.

+Escobar died in Kingsville on August 12, 2026, at the age of 76.